Usually, the camera is operated in the “Start on Dewesoft trigger” mode, using a Dewesoft Counter input for the highest precision.

 - an additional light source

 The example below shows a PHOTRON camera (connected over Ethernet) and a DEWE-43 (connected over USB to the notebook).
 The accelerometer (blue cable) is used to measure the hit of the fingertip, this is also the trigger.
 The camera puts out a start pulse on the TRIG_TTL_OUT port, which is measured back on one of the Counter inputs of the DEWE-43.

-In the photo below, you can see the high speed camera with Dewesoft data acquisition instrument (DEWE-43).
+In the photo below, you can see the high-speed camera with the Dewesoft data acquisition instrument (DEWE-43).

 DEWE-43 to PHOTRON connection in detail:

 Please enter the Control Panel, go to the Network Connections and right-click on the Port, where your Photron camera is connected to.
 Go to Properties and select the TCP/IPv4 protocol.
 Depending on the model the default IP address is usually:

 - camera IP: 192.168.0.10 –> set computer to 192.168.0.XXX.
 If a connection cannot be established, please try:

 - camera IP: 192.168.10.0 –> set computer to 192.168.10.XXX

 The subnet is always 255.255.255.0.
 This is the default for the currently available cameras.
 Please refer to the Photron camera manual for further information about the default IP address.
 Please enter